Ever wonder why some Korean rice is purple at Korean restaurants and houses?

 Be Careful Not to Overdo It!

-Also, using too much black rice can even stain your bowl and spoon after eating!
+Also, using too much black rice can even stain your bowl and spoon after eating, making cleanup more difficult.

-Koreans don’t really use purple rice in dishes like fried rice or sushi due to its distinctive color and flavor.
+Koreans don’t really use purple rice in dishes like fried rice or sushi due to its distinctive color, flavor, and slightly chewy texture.

 When you see purple rice at a Korean restaurant or someone’s house, it means that they care about you and your health.